Siamak N. Nabili, MD, MPH

 The erythropoietin hormone can be detected and measured in the blood.
-The level of erythropoietin in the blood can indicate bone marrow disorders, (such as polycythemia, or increased red blood cell production) kidney disease, or erythropoietin abuse.
-Testing erythropoietin blood levels is thus of value if:
+An abnormal level of erythropoietin in the blood can indicate bone marrow disorders, (such as polycythemia, or increased red blood cell production) kidney disease, or erythropoietin abuse.
+Testing erythropoietin blood levels is of value if:

-- Too little erythropoietin might be responsible for too few red blood cells (such as in evaluating anemia, especially anemia related to kidney disease).
+- Too little erythropoietin might be responsible for too few red blood cells (anemia), especially anemia related to kidney disease.